 Drowning is one of the major causes of accidents resulting in serious injury and death in children.
 Parents should not be fooled into thinking that their child is safe just because he/she knows how to swim.
 A lot of swimming pool-related accidents happened even though the child knew swimming.
 Accidents in the swimming pool can happen very suddenly without warning.
 It is very important that all parents follow these basic safety precautions, especially if there is a swimming pool at home.

-- Always ensure that a life saving floation device is handy near the pool.
-Also, every parent should skilled in basic CPR techniques in case of an accident.
+Always ensure that a life saving flotation device is handy near the pool.
+Also, every parent should skilled in basic CPR techniques in case of an accident;

 Additional information from the Association of Pool & Spa Professionals that will help you ensure both the safety your family, friends, and other people in and around your swimming pool and spa, as well as maximum enjoyment while doing so (in Acrobat pdf format):